Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH instability in superfluid He

-The meta-stable starting situation requires special preparation.
-Initially at rest at constant temperature, the cylinder is slowly accelerated to rotation until some constant angular velocity $\Omega$ which is below the critical velocity $\Omega_\mathrm{c}$ of the KH instability.
-The A-phase section has by then become filled with rectilinear doubly-quantized vortices \cite{DoubleQuantumVortex}.
-These have an extended core with a continuous order parameter distribution and thus a very low critical rotation velocity.
-At the AB interface the double-quantum cores dissociate, bend parallel to the interface, and extend radially out to the cylinder wall, forming a vortex sheet on the interface \cite{InterfaceVortexSheet}.
-In contrast, the B phase section remains vortex free.
-This configuration remains meta-stable largely because energetically a sizeable local concentration of kinetic energy is required to convert the two orders of magnitude fatter core of the A-phase double-quantum vortex to a lean single-quantum B-phase core with singular structure and a radius comparable to the superfluid coherence length $\xi_0 \propto \hbar v_\mathrm{F} / (k_\mathrm{B} T_\mathrm{c}) \gtrsim 10\,$nm (where $v_\mathrm{F}$ is the Fermi velocity and $T_\mathrm{c}$ the superfluid transition temperature).
+The meta-stable starting situation is reached by increasing rotation slowly at constant temperature from rest to some angular velocity $\Omega$ which is below $\Omega_\mathrm{c}$.
+The A-phase section of the long sample cylinder has by then become filled with rectilinear doubly-quantized vortices \cite{DoubleQuantumVortex}.
+These vortices have an extended ``soft" core (of radius $\sim 10\,\mu$m), with a continuous order parameter distribution in a skyrmion texture, and correspondingly a low critical rotation velocity for their formation.
+At the AB interface their double-quantum cores dissociate, bend parallel to the interface, and extend radially out to the cylinder wall, forming thereby a vortex sheet which covers the interface \cite{InterfaceVortexSheet}.
+In contrast, B phase vortices have an order of magnitude higher critical velocity and are not formed below $\Omega_\mathrm{c}$ of the KH instability.
+The reason \cite{KH-Review} is the narrow ``hard" core of the B phase vortex with a radius comparable to the superfluid coherence length $\xi_0 \approx \hbar v_\mathrm{F} / (k_\mathrm{B} T_\mathrm{c}) \gtrsim 10\,$nm (where $v_\mathrm{F}$ is the Fermi velocity and $T_\mathrm{c}$ the superfluid transition temperature).
+Thus the B phase section on the left in Fig.~\ref{Principle} remains vortex free.
+This meta-stable starting configuration persists because energetically a sizeable local concentration of kinetic energy would be required to constrict the two orders of magnitude fatter core of the A-phase vortex to a narrow B phase core.